-Travel to Russia with peace of mind from just *
+Book your holiday to Russia with peace of mind with travel insurance policies from just *

 It's hard to settle on a suitable description of Russia, a land of both urban and scenic extremes.
-Whether you're visiting the spires of St Petersburg or the centre of a silver birch forest, it's important to make sure that you're protected.
+Whether you're visiting the spires of St. Petersburg or the centre of a silver birch forest, it's important to make sure that before you head off you're protected.
 Holiday Extras' comprehensive holiday insurance for Russia allows you to take it all in with the confidence that you, your group and your baggage (whilst in transit) is secure.

 Pick the best travel insurance for you